vinders/pandora_toolbox/_examples/README.md

 For each feature exposed in *'include'*, [check development status and compatibility here](../FEATURES.md).

+Note: resource files are copied into the build directory at generation, and refreshed after each compilation.
+If no compilation occurs (no C++ source changed), resources won't be refreshed!
+To test shader files after changing them, you may need to change a C++ file (adding then removing a space does the trick).

 Some common resources are shared by all libraries.
 They're located in the Pandora toolbox root directory :
 |  directory  |            content            |
 |-------------|-------------------------------|